I want to travel more;

 Home just isn’t great for solo travel

-In the US, travel alone outside big cities seems to involve the choice of sitting in a bar talking to a bored bartender (assuming there is one) or being alone in the motel room with the TV.
-As a solo male you have to be careful, even in a motel pool.
+In the US, travel alone outside big cities is mostly a choice of sitting in a bar talking to a bored bartender (assuming there is one) or being alone in the motel room with the TV.
+Even if you camp, you’ll likely be alone in your campground.
+As a solo female, you’d have to be super careful in ways you mostly don’t in many other parts of the world.
+Even as a solo male you have to be careful about being around others.
 Somebody is bound to think that you’re there to abduct their kids.
 (Have had that experience more than once.)
 Forget about talking to strangers, they’ll think you’re a freak.
 Campgrounds are usually designed for isolation: private outdoor living rooms with their own private fire pits, private camp tables, etc. Just don’t talk to the neighbors, they may think you’re up to something.

 In a way, that led me to this latest adventure, and hopefully the next one wherever it may be.
 The time and money I won’t spend at a Utah ski area this month were instead invested in time at holiday parks in Wanaka and Te Anau.
 That’s the best trade I’ve made in years.

 Being alone leads to the best connections